Bonnie Arbittier / Rivard Report

 311, the nationally recognized number for non-emergency calls to municipal services, got its start in 1996 when the first non-emergency phone line went live in Baltimore.
 The following year, the Federal Communications Commission reserved 311 as a dedicated number for non-emergency calls nationwide.

 But the proliferation in the mid-2000s of smartphones and emerging social media platforms, such as Facebook and Instagram, have since shifted public expectations about communication and connectivity, effectively rendering the 311 line obsolete in some cities.

-Next month, local technology startup Cityflag expects to officially launch a new 311 mobile application for San Antonio.
+On August 15th, local technology startup Cityflag expects to officially launch a new 311 mobile application for San Antonio.
 The app is already available for iPhone and Android at iTunes and Google Play stores.

 The company began working with the City to develop the application in 2017, when Cityflag received a more than $40,000 contract to enhance 311 services.
 Last month, the City approved a nearly-$63,000 contract for Cityflag to continue tweaking the application before its official launch this summer.

 In 2014, Alberto “Beto” Altamirano, Cityflag’s CEO and co-founder, was canvasing door-to-door for a political candidate in Austin’s historically black and Latino East Side.
 Speaking with people at their homes, Altamirano noticed several barriers residents experienced to communicating with local government.